-- Put off the day they quit because now isn the right time and / or their current personal circumstances are such that quitting now simply isn’t viable for them.
+- Put off the day they quit because now isn’t the right time and / or their current personal circumstances are such that quitting now simply isn’t viable for them.

-- Try to quit on they own without any external assistance.
+- Try to quit on their own without any external assistance.

 Most people go through some or all of the above steps (often several times) before they finally reach out for assitence to quit.
 This often means that alcohol has been a problem for them for some time.
 My point is that by the time they read the book or seek any kind of external help, they are already quite desperate to quit.

-Over the next few days the chemical imbalance caused by the alcohol starts to recede.
-As this happens the alcohol induced anxiety, timidity and fear is replaced with the natural feeling of confidence and resilience.
+Over the next few days, the chemical imbalance caused by the alcohol starts to recede.
+As this happens the alcohol-induced anxiety, timidity and fear are replaced with the natural feeling of confidence and resilience.
 As their sleep improves so they start to feel more rested and alive.
 This is not to say that life is suddenly perfect, but it becomes far more manageable and less intimidating.
 Confidence, resilience, and a more positive outlook returns.
 As the physical withdrawal dissipates the ex-drinker starts to feel far more in control of life generally.